MorpheusAIs/Docs/Problem-Sets/problem-sets-and-parameters.md

 14. Unlocks are forced selling on a calendar.
 15. You cannot have good tokenomics, profitable customer acquisition, and sustainable growth at once.
 Something is always subsidised.
 Name it.

+16. **Both sides must be willing.** A structure only a consumer will use, or only a supplier will donate into, is not a market.
+The consumer must choose to buy; the supplier must choose to offer hardware at an **ask**.
+If either side is there only because of emissions, lockups, or obligation, you have circular-flow capital, not a market.

 **Design rules (always)**

 1. A listing is a warranty; warranties need sampling.
+2. **The structure must be one in which both a willing consumer and a willing supplier will participate.** Test: would a buyer with external money use it, and would a provider with excess capacity plug in **at a market price**, without being an early contributor donating hardware?
+If either answer is no, the design has failed this rule — even if sessions exist.
-2. The protocol does not judge quality.
+3. The protocol does not judge quality.
 It verifies that a counterparty with something at stake did.
-3. Watch the failure that looks like success: rejections to zero, provider count growing, ratings high, governance “responsive.”
+4. Watch the failure that looks like success: rejections to zero, provider count growing, ratings high, governance “responsive.”
-4. Renegotiate promises in the open; never let one lapse quietly.
+5. Renegotiate promises in the open; never let one lapse quietly.
-5. Disclosed dilution is capital formation; undisclosed or undelivered dilution is expropriation.
+6. Disclosed dilution is capital formation; undisclosed or undelivered dilution is expropriation.
-6. No emission-parameter change ships without a written maximum extraction rate available to a participant who contributes nothing.
+7. No emission-parameter change ships without a written maximum extraction rate available to a participant who contributes nothing.
-7. No mechanism that *actually* presumes two distinct interests ships before identity costs something on the lane where that presumption matters.
+8. No mechanism that *actually* presumes two distinct interests ships before identity costs something on the lane where that presumption matters.

 **Mandates (promises that invalidate rather than merely cost):** providers paid only on demand · rewards only after the software is live · stETH stakers earn emissions until openly renegotiated · global mint-and-burn · fair-launch terms (unretrieved, bind at the broadest reading) · indestructible access.